 - BUSI 6480 - Advanced Issues in Research Design

-In addition to the 15 hours described above, all Ph.D. in Logistics students will take a minimum of twenty one (21) credit hours in marketing seminars offered by the Department of Marketing and Logistics.
+In addition to the 15 hours described above, all Ph.D. in Logistics Systems students will take a minimum of twenty-one (21) credit hours in logistics, operations, and supply chain management seminars offered by the Department of Logistics and Operations Management.